ACFR-RPG/mtrx5700-resources/environment/not_supported_24_04_ros2_jazzy.md

 # MTRX5700 Environment setup - README

+*WARNING: This environment is not supported in Assignment 2 and Assignment 3 as RealSense Cameras, Tello Drones and Turtlebot 3 are not officially supported for Ubuntu 24.04 and ROS2 Jazzy.
+Proceed with caution.*

 ## Instructions

 ### Setting up the framework

-The code we provide for the assignments were tested on Ubuntu 24.04 with ROS2 Jazzy and Gazebo 1.0.7-1noble.
+The code here was tested on Ubuntu 24.04 with ROS2 Jazzy and Gazebo 1.0.7-1noble.
 Please try to match this configuration if you are using your personal computers.
 The code may also work on ROS2 Rolling, but it has not been tested.

-#### Pre-requisites (Only for personal computers.
-If you are using computers in the MXLab, skip this step)
+#### Pre-requisites (Only for personal computers)

 1. Install [Ubuntu 24.04](https://releases.ubuntu.com/noble/).
 2. Install ROS2 Jazzy following the instructions [here](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html).